woo-ha/cra-template-husky-tsx/template/README.md

-# 🥕 Create React App Basic TSX Template
+# 🥕 Create React App Husky TSX Template

-A Create React App template with a basic layout configured.
+Create React App template with husky and lint-staged to automate prettier and eslint configured.
+This template allows user to
 This template is focused on simplicity by removing non-critical files including test files from `npx create-react-app --template typescript`.

 ## Getting Started